 Each educational body provides different study and training options – from courses that offer completion of the Bar course in two parts, to courses that combine the program with a Law Masters.

-Step Five: Secure A Pupillage
+5. Secure A Pupillage

 Although pupillage can only commence upon the completion of the Bar Course, and students can choose to apply during their Bar Course, applications are open to students who plan on undertaking the Bar Course in the following year.
 The generally accepted rule is to apply for pupillage at least a year in advance, as pupillages usually start in September or October one year after an application is accepted by chambers.

-Step Five: Training Complete, You’re a Qualified Barrister!
+6. Training Complete, You’re a Qualified Barrister!

-In the case of not receiving a tenancy offer, barristers can apply for a ‘third six’, effectively extending their pupillage in the hope to receive an offer further down the line or they can look to other chambers for tenancy.
+In the case of not receiving a tenancy offer, barristers can apply for a ‘third six’, effectively extending their pupillage in the hope to receive an offer further down the line, or they can look to other chambers for tenancy.

 Loading